The Vanishing Island

 Vanishing Island during Low Tide

-There are some sea urchins and starfish, among other sea creatures, on the sea floor so be careful when wading through it.
+There are some sea urchins and starfish, among other sea creatures, on the sea floor.
+So be careful when wading through it.
 Don’t worry though, the sea is crystal clear you won’t have a problem navigating your way through the critters.

 There’s a lot you can do at the Vanishing Island, whether it’s high tide or low tide.
 The water is crystal clear, there are beautiful coral reefs around for snorkeling, and of course, there’s a lot of picturesque angles to be photographed. 😉